vrk-kpa/xroad-catalog/xroad-catalog-collector/README.md

-# Collector for X-Road clients in system
+# Collector for X-Road Clients in System

 ## Build